 Go on a treasure hunt to discover Macao’s artistic side at the 17th Macao City Fringe Festival.
 The festival has a programme of workshops, talks and creative events.
 This year’s theme is “Treasures Hunting”, with plenty of clues to uncover the city’s treasures.
 The

-10-day festival has an exciting programme of cutting-edge 21st-century surprises from world-renowned contemporary artists.Participate in The Auction of Love Stories, a performance inviting the public to submit love stories for auction.
+10-day festival has an exciting programme of cutting-edge 21st-century surprises from world-renowned contemporary artists and creative crowd-sourcing such as the Auction of Love Stories, a performance inviting the public to submit love stories for auction.

 Chinese New Year is a major celebration all over the world, however, Macao’s fusion of Portuguese and Chinese cultures makes the celebration in Macao particularly colourful.
 It’s a multi-day event with markets, performances, lion and dragon dances and parades.
-The Chinese New Year parades are impressive and worth planning your trip around (18 and 24 February).
-And seeing the streets of Macao come alive with decorations and cultural activities adds a whole new dimension to Macao.
+The Chinese New Year parades are impressive and worth planning your trip around (February).
+And seeing the streets of Macao during the festival will lift your spirits.

 Procession of the Passion of the Lord God Jesus

 Another parade that coincides with Chinese New Year is the Procession of the Passion of the Lord God Jesus, which is a unique Macao religious celebration.
-An image of Christ carrying the Cross is carried through the streets in solemn procession between St. Augustine’s Church, the Cathedral and the city.
+An image of Christ carrying the Cross is carried through the streets in solemn procession between St. Augustine’s Church, the solemn procession between St. Augustine’s Church, the Cathedral and the city.

 Feast of Tou Tai